-^a Medical and asthma history, AEs and concomitant medications will be linked to the predecessor study to create a complete and continuous record for the patient.
+- Medical and asthma history, AEs and concomitant medications will be linked to the predecessor study to create a complete and continuous record for the patient. - Assessments done at the EOT visit of the predecessor study do not need to be repeated at Visit 1 of this study, as the data will be duplicated between study databases (see Section 4.1.1). - All visits are to be scheduled from the date of randomization but not from the date of previous visit - Detailed schedule for serum chemistry tests provided in Section 5.2.5, Table 3 and Table 4 - For all adolescent females, urine HCG test to be done at center on each treatment visit before IP administration. - PK, ADA and nAb samples to be collected before IP administration. - In case of anaphylaxis additional samples to be taken (see Section 6.9) - Unscheduled visits may be initiated as needed, and additional assessments performed at these visits, at the discretion of the Investigator - IPD visit should be completed within 4 weeks (+7 days) after last scheduled site visit - For adolescent patients in the EU, IP administration is Q4W for the first 3 doses (dummy injection of placebo for those patients on benralizumab in the predecessor studies) and then Q8W thereafter, with no injection of placebo at the 4 week interim visits.

-- All visits are to be scheduled from the date of randomization but not from the date of previous visit - d Detailed schedule for serum chemistry tests provided in Section 5.2.5, Table 3 and Table 4 - For all adolescent females, urine HCG test to be done at center on each treatment visit before IP administration. - For PK, ADA and nAb samples to be collected before IP administration. - In case of anaphylaxis additional samples to be taken (see Section 6.9) - h Unscheduled visits may be initiated as needed, and additional assessments performed at these visits, at the discretion of the Investigator - i IPD visit should be completed within 4 weeks (+7 days) after last scheduled site visit - For adolescent patients in the EU, IP administration is Q4W for the first 3 doses (dummy injection of placebo for those patients on benralizumab in the predecessor studies) and then Q8W thereafter, with no injection of placebo at the 4 week interim visits. - D Days; EOT End-of-treatment; FU Follow-up; R Randomization; V Visit; UNS Unscheduled; W Week; IPD Premature IP Discontinuation
+D Days; EOT End-of-treatment; FU Follow-up; R Randomization; V Visit; UNS Unscheduled; W Week; IPD Premature IP Discontinuation